unixorn/awesome-zsh-plugins/README.md

 - [exa (zshell)](https://github.com/z-shell/zsh-exa) - replace `ls` with [ogham/exa](https://github.com/ogham/exa).
 - [exa-ls (zpm-zsh)](https://github.com/zpm-zsh/ls) - Zsh plugin for ls.
 - [exa-ls](https://github.com/birdhackor/zsh-exa-ls-plugin) - Adds aliases so that you can use [exa](https://github.com/ogham/exa) as a drop-in replacement for `ls` and `tree`.
+- [execution-time](https://github.com/gwangyi/execution-time) - automatically calculates the execution time of commands.
+If a command runs longer than a given threshold, it notifies you with the command's name (arg0), execution time, and exit code.
+Notifications are delivered via OSC Escape Sequences (OSC 9 and OSC 777), which are natively supported by modern terminal emulators like iTerm2, Windows Terminal, Kitty, WezTerm, foot, and urxvt to show native system notifications or an External Command (configured via `ET_NOTIFY_COMMAND`), which is executed asynchronously in the background.
 - [exercism](https://github.com/fabiokiatkowski/exercism.plugin.zsh) - A plugin for [exercism.io](http://exercism.io/).
 - [expand-ealias](https://github.com/zigius/expand-ealias.plugin.zsh) - Expand specific aliases with space.
 - [expand-space](https://github.com/spqw/zsh-alias-expand-space) - Expand command-position `zsh` aliases when you press space.